NintendoWii/TheGreaterWall/README.md

 ***
 ***
 ### New Features
+* New Module!
+AppCompatCache
+* New feature!
+Ability to categorize results by operating system when analyzing outliers
 * Automatically records Op Notes
 * Modify and Restore AuditPolicy to enable event log generation on remote devices